-Dinner jackets could also come in dark colors, such as this deep red jacket, in single- and double-breasted styles.
+Dinner jackets could also come in dark colors, such as the above deep red jacket, in single- and double-breasted styles.
 The white dinner jacket over black pants was also a new look in the 1930s and one which screams Old Hollywood fashion.

 1930s Style Men’s Suit Fashions Today

 My advice to myself and anyone looking to recreate a 1930s suit look is to choose the pattern over the fit.
-It is not easy to find wide suits in a skinny suit world, so instead look for a classic fitting suit with a distinctive but not wild in-your-face pattern.
+It is not easy to find wide suits in a skinny suit world, so instead, look for a classic fitting suit with a distinctive but not in-your-face pattern.
 You can go with a single- or double-breasted suit (I prefer double).
 Mixing jackets and pants will be the easiest look to achieve when shopping at thrift stores.
-The current modern trend does favor patterned sport coats but rarely matching pants.
-Luckily all you need is a light pair of solid color pants and you’ll be ready for the 1930s.
+The current modern trend does favor patterned sport coats, but rarely matching pants.
+Luckily, all you need is a light pair of solid color pants and you’ll be ready for the 1930s.

 Here are two looks we recently put together for spring and summer 1930s event.